 Surrogacy can feel like an intrusion to you and your partner.
 You must talk to a therapist to ensure you are ready for the baby and the whole pregnancy as you go through this journey, emotionally and mentally.

 Choose Between Agency Surrogacy And Independent Surrogacy

 The surrogacy process alone can seem like the perfect idea because it may look cheaper.
-But it would be best if you remembered that since it is not familiar territory for you, some areas you may overlook may cost you even more in the long run.
+But it would be best to remember that since it is not familiar territory for you, some areas you may overlook may cost you even more in the long run.
 Some mishaps may require you to do more than one legal agreement, which is costly.
-Independent surrogacy is sometimes very risky unless you are dealing with a compassionate surrogacy like family or a friend.
+Independent surrogacy is sometimes risky unless you deal with compassionate surrogacy like family or a friend.